 In business settings, you assess your audience and converse accordingly.
 Making the same sales pitch to Google, Gap Stores, and Home Depot and taunting the same product benefits would be a colossal fail.
 So be mindful of family members, particularly those you rarely see, and any new acquaintances.
 Casual chit-chat can often sound insensitive.
 Your excitement over a recent promotion, a new loft apartment, or that dazzling diamond that can burn a hole in your retina if the sunlight catches it just right, can be perceived as arrogant and inconsiderate if some guests have fallen on hard times.

-And, in case you haven't looked at social media, or a flat screen in the last two years, political angst is rampant.
+And, in case you haven't looked at social media, or a flat screen in the last couple of years, political angst is rampant.
 You know it's not wise to talk politics at work, and you want to remember how it can alienate co-workers and clients.
 And, if you know that's how it plays out at work, why would being an agitator at home be in your best interest?
-Getting Grandpa all riled up about tax reform or Obamacare is a recipe for disaster.
+Getting Grandpa all riled up about immigration reform or voter fraud is a recipe for disaster.

 Surviving the day may seem like a daunting task especially if you rarely see some family members, are estranged, or you're visiting your partner's family for the first time.
 But, if you approach the situation as you would a networking event, you can gain control of the situation and your emotions.
 If you don't go to networking events often, check out the 9 Tips for Navigating Your First Networking Event for some pointers.